joergjo/contosoads-containerapp/README.md

 2. Either the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) installed locally, or the [Azure Cloud Shell](https://shell.azure.com) available online.
 3. If you are using a local installation of the Azure CLI:
    1. You need a bash shell to execute the included deployment script - on Windows 10/11 use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).
-   2. Make sure to have Bicep CLI installed by running `az bicep install`
+   2. Make sure to have Bicep CLI installed by running `az bicep install`.

 ## Topology diagram